 We expect to benefit from the remaining 15% of cash savings, if any, that we realize.
-As a result of the Organizational Transactions and the purchase of currently outstanding LLC Units from MLSH 1 with a portion of the net proceeds from this offering, we are recording a liability under the Tax Receivable Agreement of \$279.8 million as described in more detail below.
+As a result of the Organizational Transactions and the purchase of currently outstanding LLC Units from MLSH 1 with a portion of the net proceeds from this offering, we are recording a liability under the Tax Receivable Agreement of \$\\$\$ as described in more detail below.
 Due to the uncertainty in the amount and timing of future exchanges of LLC Units by LLC Unitholders and purchases of LLC Units from LLC Unitholders, the unaudited pro forma consolidated financial information assumes that no future exchanges or purchases of LLC Units have occurred and therefore no increases in tax basis in the Topco LLC assets or other tax benefits that may be realized thereunder have been assumed in the unaudited pro forma consolidated financial information.
-However, if all of the LLC Unitholders were to exchange or sell us all of their LLC Units, we would recognize a deferred tax asset of approximately \$1,548.5 million and a liability under the Tax Receivable Agreement of approximately \$1,374.8 million, assuming: (i) all exchanges or purchases occurred on the same day; (ii) a price of \$25.50 per share, which is the midpoint of the estimated public offering price range set forth on the cover page of this prospectus; (iii) a corporate tax rate of 24.19% and 24.01% as of December 31, 2019 and September 30, 2020; (iv) that we will have sufficient taxable income to fully utilize the tax benefits and (v) no material changes in tax law.
-These amounts are estimates and have been prepared for informational purposes only.
+However, if MLSH 1 were to exchange or sell us all of its units, we would recognize a deferred tax asset of approximately \$\\$\$ million and a liability under the Tax Receivable Agreement of approximately \$\\$\$ million, assuming: (i) all exchanges or purchases occurred on the same day; (ii) a price of \$\\$\$ per share (the midpoint of the price range set forth on the cover page of this prospectus); (iii) a constant corporate tax rate of \$\%\$; (iv) that we will have sufficient taxable income to fully utilize the tax benefits and (v) no material changes in tax law.
+These amounts are estimates and have been prepared for illustrative purposes only.
 The actual amount of deferred tax assets and related liabilities that we will recognize will differ based on, among other things, the timing of the exchanges, the price per share of our Class A common stock at the time of the exchange, and the tax rates then in effect.

-For each 5% increase in the amount of LLC Units exchanged by or purchased from MLSH 1 and MLSH 2, our deferred tax asset would increase by approximately \$13.6 million and the related liability would increase by approximately \$12.1 million, and for each 5% decrease in the amount of LLC Units exchanged by or purchased from MLSH 1 and MLSH 2, our deferred tax asset would decrease by approximately \$13.8 million and the related liability would decrease by approximately \$13.8 million and the related liability would decrease by approximately \$13.8 million and the related liability would decrease by approximately \$13.3 million, assuming that the price per share and corporate tax rate remain the same.
-For each \$1.00 increase (decrease) in the assumed share price of \$25.50 per share, our deferred tax asset would increase (decrease) by approximately \$10.9 million and the related liability would increase (decrease) by approximately \$0.9 million, assuming that the number of LLC Units exchanged by or purchased from MLSH 1 and MLSH 2 (or their transferees of LLC Units and other assignees) and the corporate tax rate remain the same.
-These amounts are estimates and have been prepared for informational purposes only.
+For each 5% increase (decrease) in the amount of LLC Units exchanged by or purchased from MLSH 1 and MLSH 2 (or their transferees of LLC Units or other assignees), our deferred tax asset would increase (decrease) by approximately \$ million and the related liability would increase (decrease) by approximately \$ million, assuming that the price per share and corporate tax rate remain the same.
+For each \$1.00 increase (decrease) in the assumed share price of \$ per share, our deferred tax asset would increase (decrease) by approximately \$ million, assuming that the number of LLC Units exchanged by or purchased from MLSH 1 and MLSH 2 (or their transferees of LLC Units and other assignees) and the corporate tax rate remain the same.
+These amounts are estimates and have been prepared for illustrative purposes only.
 The actual amount of deferred tax assets and liability under the Tax Receivable Agreement that we will recognize will differ based on, among other things, the timing of the exchanges and purchases, the price of our shares of Class A common stock at the time of the exchange or purchase, and the tax rates then in effect.

-The unaudited pro forma consolidated financial information should be read together with "Organizational Structure," "Use of Proceeds," "Capitalization," "Selected Consolidated Financial Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Certain Relationships and Related Party Transactions" and the audited annual consolidated financial statements of Topco LLC and related notes thereto as well as the unaudited interim consolidated financial statements of Topco LLC and related notes thereto.
+The unaudited pro forma condensed consolidated financial information should be read together with "Organizational Structure," "Capitalization," "Selected Consolidated Financial Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the audited consolidated financial statements of Maravai Topco Holdings, LLC and subsidiaries and related notes thereto as well as the interim unaudited condensed consolidated financial statements of Maravai Topco Holdings, LLC and subsidiaries and related notes thereto included elsewhere in this prospectus.

-UNAUDITED CONSOLIDATED PRO FORMA BALANCE SHEET AS OF SEPTEMBER 30, 2020
+UNAUDITED PRO FORMA CONDENSED CONSOLIDATED BALANCE SHEET AS OF SEPTEMBER 30, 2020